CHAPTER 7. Parents and Children

 (a) The Court shall determine the legal custody and residential arrangements for a child in accordance with the best interests of the child.
 In determining the best interests of the child, the Court shall consider all relevant factors including:

-(1) The wishes of the child’s parent or parents as to his or her custody and residential arrangements;
+(1) The wishes of the child’s parent or parents as to such child’s custody and residential arrangements;

-(2) The wishes of the child as to his or her custodian or custodians and residential arrangements;
+(2) The wishes of the child as to such child’s custodian or custodians and residential arrangements;

-(3) The interaction and interrelationship of the child with his or her parents, grandparents, siblings, persons cohabiting in the relationship of husband and wife with a parent of the child, any other residents of the household or persons who may significantly affect the child’s best interests;
+(3) The interaction and interrelationship of the child with such child’s parents, grandparents, siblings, persons cohabiting in the relationship of husband and wife with a parent of the child, any other residents of the household or persons who may significantly affect the child’s best interests;

-(4) The child’s adjustment to his or her home, school and community;
+(4) The child’s adjustment to such child’s home, school and community;

 (5) The mental and physical health of all individuals involved;